dhanfort/chee412005/README.md

 This is just a trial of the creation of GitHub repo.

 My LinkedIn account for more info about me: https://www.linkedin.com/in/dhan-lord-fortela-80189a1b4/

+Contents of the repo:
+- Jupyter Notebook
+- Image
+- Spreadsheet